chenbinkg/dtis-pipeline/README.md

 ### For the Scientists

 The intention of the `data_upload.sh` script is to upload local files to S3.
 The files should only pertain to one particular ship cruise (voyage).
+Permissions:
+- Need to have write permission to upload the data to S3 buckets `dtis-ofop-851725470721-raw-testing` and `dtis-ofop-851725470721-raw-production`
+- Need to have `InvokeFunction` access for the lambda functions `test-dtis-ofop-mongodb_sync` and `prod-dtis-ofop-mongodb_sync`
 Windows machine dependencies:
 - Need to install git first
-- Need to have putty or MobaXterm installed
 - Need to install AWS CLI version 2 (please follow the official [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html))
-- Need to set up AWS CLI credentials (please follow the section below [Setting up AWS credentials](#setting-up-aws-credentials)).
+- Need to set up AWS CLI credentials (get the access key and secret from AWS Administrator and follow the section below [Setting up AWS credentials](#setting-up-aws-credentials)).

 1. **Run the Bash script, with dryrun**.
 Start with running this Bash command:
 ```